LiminalWindow/Issues/README.md

-# Issues
-Permanent archive of Liminal Window magazine issues, including publication files and cryptographic verification records.

-# Liminal Window — Issue Archive
+# Liminal Window — Issues Archive

-This repository serves as the permanent public archive for issues of *Liminal Window*.
+This repository serves as a permanent, version-controlled archive of Liminal Window publications.

-Each issue includes:
+Each entry includes:

-• The original publication file
+- The official publication file (PDF)
-• A cryptographic SHA256 verification hash for each issue
-• A blockchain timestamp (OpenTimestamps proof)
+- A cryptographic timestamp (.ots)
+- A verification record (TXT)

+These materials establish:
+- authorship
+- publication date
-These records allow anyone to verify the authenticity and integrity of the publication files.
+- integrity of the document

+Publications are also archived across distributed repositories, including:
+- Internet Archive
+- Zenodo
+- Figshare

+All files in this repository are considered part of the official publication record of Liminal Window.

+---

+## Structure

+Each publication follows this format:

+[Title].pdf
+[Title].pdf.ots
+[Title]-VERIFICATION.txt

+---

+## Verification

+Timestamp files (.ots) can be verified using OpenTimestamps to confirm the document existed at or before its recorded time.

+---

+## About

+Liminal Window is an auteur publication created by Jaiden Hordosillo, who serves as writer, editor, illustrator, designer, and publisher.